Caritas Macau

-Caritas Macau is the charity outreach of the Diocese of Macau, Macau, China.
+Caritas Macau is the charity outreach of the Catholic Diocese of Macau, Macau, China.
 It began in 1951 as an outgrowth of the charitable works of Luis Ruiz Suarez SJ, and his Casa Ricci Social Services.

 Origin

 In 1971 the Jesuit priest Luis Ruiz Suarez enlisted the support of Caritas Macau, with help from Caritas International, to take Ricci Center for Social Services under its umbrella. while he continued to extend the outreach of both.
 Casa Ricci Social Services became an independent division of Caritas.

 New works

 The efforts of the Casa Ricci division remained focused on work among lepers and then AIDS victims throughout China, while Caritas Macau began increasing programs in Macau, founding Family Casework & Assistance Service, Our Lady of Mt.
 Carmel Home for the Elderly, and St. Luis Gonzaga Center for the Disabled.
 In 1977 Caritas founded Macau's first social work institute to train social workers.
 Also in the 1970s it founded Caritas Women Centre, the Brito School, a driving course for the physically handicapped, and Life Hope Hot Line.

 Caritas Macau took over management of the Canossian Sisters' St. Francis Xavier Home for the Elderly and opened day care facilities for the elderly in Largo de S. Agostinho, Ilha Verde, and Taipa Island.
 It began managing St. Lucia Centre and St. Margaret Centre for the handicapped, and founded a school for those with mental disabilities.